5 tips for working with kids in the kitchen

 If you are anything like me, you WANT to cook with your kids, but you also don’t want to lose your mind.
 So today I am going to share with you 5 tips to help make cooking with your kids just a little bit easier.

 1. Use a simple recipe

-2. Premeasure all ingredients
+2. Pre-measure all ingredients

 This could be the most important tip.
-Premeasure all your ingredients into msall bowls.
+Pre-measure all your ingredients into small bowls.
 We love these ingredient bowls for this!